 Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 Instead of traditional walls or shower enclosures, open-concept layouts rely on continuous surfaces and smart design.
-Wet and dry zones connect for a bathroom that feels larger, more accessible, and undeniably modern.
+Wet and dry areas connect for a bathroom that feels larger, more accessible, and undeniably modern.

 An open layout still needs structure, and tile delivers it.